maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 ## Conclusion

 I'm proposing these settings for broader discussion.
 I'm not really sure which I like most at this point.
-I'm maybe leaning towards 1 or 3?
-That might be just because of the prior art though.
-Might be worthwhile to investigate if there are bug reports on iTerm2 or open feature requests related to this functionality.
+1 & 3 have the advantage of being most similar to the prior art, but 2 is more easily extendable to "groups" (see [Future Considerations](#Future-Considerations)).

 **TODO**: Make a decision.